 Non-compliance can lead to consequences, such as corrective action plans, financial penalties, contract denial, or other enforcement measures.

-💡 Tip: To avoid enforcement actions, have a process that allows you to easily document and understand which providers have validated their information and which providers have not.
+💡 Tip: Develop a process for maintaining audit-ready documentation to track which providers have validated their information and which have not.
+This approach supports compliance and simplifies reporting efforts.

 FAQs